robenkleene/development-references/macos-services.md

 # macOS Services

 - The `Services` menu can show four items before a second menu level is inserted
+- Services can be used for the current Finder window by turning on the `View > Show Path Bar` option

 ## Troubleshooting